Concentration 20: Tie-ups and theme songs

 "A Walk in the Park" and "Can You Celebrate?" were both jingles for Maxell UD commercials and "Whisper" was used as the background music for the Maxell MD74 commercial.
 "Can You Celebrate?" was also the theme song of the dorama Virgin Road.
 "How to Be a Girl" was used as background music in four commercials for Sea Breeze products.
 The first commercial was promoting a sun lotion, the second a shampoo, the third a deodorant and the last a moisturizer.
 "No Communication" was used as background music in a commercial for the DyDo Mistio drinks.

 Live appearances and tours

-Two days after the release of the album, she started her first dome tour titled Mistio Presents Namie Amuro Summer Stage '97 Concentration 20 in order to support the album, which drew 300,000 spectators at four major domes: Osaka Dome, Tokyo Dome, Fukuoka Dome, and Nagoya Dome.
+Two days after the release of the album, she started her first dome tour titled Mistio Presents Namie Amuro Summer Stage '97 Concentration 20 to support the album, which drew 300,000 spectators at four major domes: Osaka Dome, Tokyo Dome, Fukuoka Dome, and Nagoya Dome.
 Subsequently, a live release titled Namie Amuro Concentration 20 Live in Tokyo Dome was released on December 3, 1997, followed by additional formats on later dates.
-The initial VHS release debuted at #43 on the Oricon and charted for twelve weeks, while the 20th Anniversary DVD edition debuted at #65 on the Oricon charts, and charted for three weeks.
+The initial VHS release debuted at No. 43 on the Oricon and charted for twelve weeks, while the 20th Anniversary DVD edition debuted at No. 65 on the Oricon charts, and charted for three weeks.